alainamb/uic_tr35-business-english-II/unit1/week1/email-writing-workshop.md

 - **Tone** that matches the situation and audience

 ### Step 3: Documentation Preparation (10 minutes)
-Create a folder for your submission in our shared folder named according to the scenario you selected.
+Put your submission in the appropriate folder on Teams.
 Prepare your submission in your shared folder following the below format.

 ---